eregnier/fluffin/README.md

 - opinionated design to be as simple as possible to jump in an operate
 - should scale enough for small to medium static projects
-- langage agnosic : You can generate HTML | XML | JSON ... whatever file you want in the end.
+- language agnostic : You can generate HTML | XML | JSON ... whatever file you want in the end.
 - simple but effective hot reload for html websites system
 - minimal dependencies (python) that should let build final version from simple commands (cloud flare pages, netlify ...)